lsst-dm/dmtn-308/index.rst

 Additionally, query complexity and the number of concurrent queries affecting the system load can have a significant impact.
 The primary consideration in evaluating query performance and latency will be whether or not a given database platform can potentially meet the needs of the use case.

-Query performance requirements for the PPDB are covered by *DMS-REQ-0355* in the `Data Management System Requirements <https://ls.st/LSE-61>`_.
+Query performance requirements for the PPDB are covered by *DMS-REQ-0355* in the Data Management System Requirements :cite:`LSE-61`.
 These specify that the minimum number of simultaneous users should be 20, and that the maximum query time should be 10 seconds.
 Given the expected data volumes, longer queries may be necessary to extract the desired information from the system, so the latter requirement may not be satisfiable in all cases.
 The PPDB is expected to be used by a large number of users, and this may vary considerably depending on the time of day, the phase of the project, and other factors.